• Home

 Instructions

-• Preheat oven to 325°F. Coat a 13" x 9" baking pan with non-stick cooking spray.
+- Preheat oven to 325°F. Line a 13" x 9" casserole dish with tin foil.
+Spray the tin foil with non stick spray.
 Set aside.
-(If you prefer a thicker bar, use an 8" x 8" square pan, greased well.
+(If you prefer a thicker bar, use an 9" x 9" square pan, lined and greased well.
 You will preheat oven to 350°F. for this size pan.
 Same baking time.)

-• Bake for 30 minutes.
-Remove from oven, let cool, then cut into 24 squares.
+- Bake for 30 minutes.
+Remove from oven, let cool, then remove bars from pan by lifted up the tin foil and placing on counter.
+Cut into 24 squares.
 Store covered in refrigerator.
 For best results, eat them at room temperature.

 Notes